What is the HSPT?

 What is the registration process for the HSPT?

-You may register for the HSPT via the online registration portal.
+Students are strongly encouraged to register for the HSPT via the online registration portal.
 When registering online, you will receive a confirmation number that should be brought with you the day of the test.
 If you cannot register online, please call the testing site directly to register.
 Students may walk in on testing day without registering, assuming the testing site has enough proctors available to accommodate walk-ins.
 Please note that students may not walk in and request any testing accommodations.
 If this occurs, the student will either test without accommodations, or be asked to register for another test date, if available.

 What is the payment process?

 The cost of the HSPT is $40.
 This fee can be paid online by credit card or on testing day by cash only.
 The $40 fee covers scoring the test and sending score reports to parents and high schools chosen by the student.
 Score reports may be sent to as many as three high schools in the Archdiocese of Baltimore, and one school in the Archdiocese of Washington (indicated as fourth choice only).

 How do I change the ranking of my high school choices?

 What is needed on testing day?

 For those who registered and paid online, bring your confirmation code and two number 2 pencils.
 For all others, bring $40 in cash, and all necessary personal information to register.
 Walk-ins may not request testing accommodations the day of the test.

 Are breaks offered during the testing period?

 Brief breaks are offered between the five sections of the test.
 Students qualifying for accommodations may receive more frequent breaks.
 Please keep this in mind when planning pick-up, as the test may last longer than three hours.

 Are calculators permitted?